pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

 ## Step 1 - Install and deploy both Kubeflow and Pachyderm
-Part of what makes Pachyderm and Kubeflow so amazing is that they're built on Kubernetes, which means they can run virtually anywhere.
-While both Pachyderm and Kubeflow have their own deployment instructions for various infrastructures, this instructional will be based on GKE.
+Part of what makes [Pachyderm](https://pachyderm.com/) and [Kubeflow](https://www.kubeflow.org/) work so well together is that they're built on [Kubernetes](https://kubernetes.io/), which means they can run virtually anywhere.
+While both Pachyderm and Kubeflow have their own deployment instructions for various infrastructures, this instructional will be based on my personal favorite, GKE.
+Before continuing, make sure you have the following installed on your local machine.

-#### Prerequisits:
+#### Prerequisites:
   - [Pachyderm cli](http://docs.pachyderm.com/en/latest/getting_started/local_installation.html#install-pachctl)
   - [Kubeflow cli](https://www.kubeflow.org/docs/started/getting-started/#installing-command-line-tools)
   - [Kubectl cli](https://kubernetes.io/docs/tasks/tools/install-kubectl/)